xinxusean/DSCI100_project/README.md

  - Update Method to explain what we are doing - Mattias
  - Comparison of K-NN vs Linear Regression - Jiawei
  - visualize the data analysis (ADA)
+ - Add comments to describe what code is doing (if necessary)
  - Summary of Findings - Ada/Mattias
  - Is This What We Expected - (MATTIAS)
  - Future Questions (if it needs to be updated) - Sean